amitshankar/Udacity/Data_Analyst_Nanodegree/Term_02/Project_04/Documentation.md

-# README

-# Summary
-This is the fourth project in second term of the data analyst nanodegree program.
-This project focussed on analyzing Flights Data from 2007 and 2008 in Tableau and creating a 'Tableau Story' for presenting the highlights.
-The story board can be accessed [here](https://public.tableau.com/profile/amit.kumar.shankar#!/vizhome/Udacity_Tableau_Project_Story_v4/ExplorationofFlightsDataset-Story-Final).

 # Documentation
 Chose the Flights data set from https://docs.google.com/document/d/1w7KhqotVi5eoKE3I_AZHbsxdr-NmcWsLTIiZrpxWx4w/pub?embedded=true .
 I tried importing all the csv files into Tableau, but the free version only allows for 15,000,000 rows of data.
 Therefore, I chose to analyze the two most recent datasets: 2007 and 2008 flight data.